 a) the fee relates to costs incurred by the trustee of the superannuation entity that are directly related to an activity of the trustee:

-b) those costs are not otherwise charged as an administration fee, an investment fee, buy-sell spread, a switching fee, an exit fee, an advice fee or an insurance fee.
+b) those costs are not otherwise charged as an administration fee, an investment fee, buy-sell spread, a switching fee, an advice fee or an insurance fee.